 Methods of Mechanical Control:

-always use gloves to ensure that the plant does not cause harm if it is poisonous (Poison hemlock will cause a bad rash on your hands)
+*Pull the weed out of the ground, trying to get as much of the root as possible.
+Always use gloves to ensure that the plant does not cause harm if it is poisonous.
+For example, poison hemlock will cause a bad rash on your hands.

-Push the shovel into ground on 4 sides of the weed, then slide shovel under plant to cut off root
+*Dig up the weed with a shovel.
+Push the shovel into ground on 4 sides of the weed, then slide the shovel under the plant to cut off root.

-Make sure you have a revegetation plan prior to disturbing a large tract of land
+* Plowing or Disking - Make sure you have a revegetation plan prior to disturbing a large tract of land.

 Biological control is a portion of the integrated pest management program where either an animal (goats, sheep, livestock) or a specific insect is utilized to reduce the impact the weed is having on the environment.
 There are two types of Bio Control: Classical - where we help the native animal or insect increase in numbers to feed on the weed, or Non-Classical where non-native animals (generally insects) are brought into the country to feed on the weed, thus reducing the overall impact of the weed.